 Woodstock is an accredited, non-profit, unaided, co-educational, residential, international school accorded the status of a Minority Charitable Educational Institution by the National Minorities Commission of India.
 The life and values of the school are based on an inclusive Christian tradition and our Religious Life Policy.

 A broad, balanced and rigorous international curriculum, spanning sciences, arts and humanities, draws from the very best of the British, American and international education systems.
 The school offers a fully accredited American high school diploma.
 Students are prepared for examinations deliberately designed to support their successful application to high-calibre universities and colleges within India and throughout the world.
-Woodstock School is a candidate school for the International Baccalaureate’s Middle Years Programme (MYP) and Diploma Programme (DP).
-The school is pursuing authorisation as an IB World School.
+Woodstock School is an International Baccalaureate World School, offering the Middle Years Programme (MYP) and Diploma Programme (DP).
 IB World Schools share a common philosophy – a commitment to high-quality, challenging, international education – that we believe is important for our students.

 The Woodstock curriculum enables students to play to their strengths through guided choice and individualised programmes of study allowing creative and personalised combinations of subjects – including innovative credit-carrying opportunities outside of the traditional academic curriculum.
 A deep educational philosophy guides high academic expectations that are linked to transformative opportunities for personal growth and development through extensive co-curricular activities, meaningful community engagement and an exceptional outdoor education programme.
 Our Desired Learning Outcomes apply to both adults and students in the community and informs decisions taken at every level.